-- Cast a Vision.
+1. Cast a Vision.
 People follow people with vision.
 When you cast a vision, it inspires people to make the kinds of changes and sacrifices that are necessary to start something Don’t be apologetic about what you are doing.
 Believe what God has called you to do. and that he has called you to do it.
 When you project confidence and vision, people will follow.

 Followers are those who hear your vision and want to come be a part of it.
 Your fist few followers are what will help you attract others and gain momentum.
 Don’t forget the Crazy Dancing Guy!
 Even just one strong wingman can make a world of difference.
 When people start to come around you it builds momentum and church plants are all about momentum.
 Do not start until you have these three groups in your corner.

 Going to a city where you have absolutely no connections is the hardest way to plant a church.
 The most successful church plants are almost always when someone goes to a place where they have friends who believe in them, and will invite their friends to come and join the exciting thing God is doing.
 (Luke 10:6) If you are trying to start absolutely cold, you’ll have to pray for completely fresh contacts and convince them to follow you.
 It’s a hard sell.

-- The Holy Spirit.
-People are hungry for a touch from the Holy Spirit.
-If you build in a way to welcome Him, people will be drawn to come and join you.
-This does not mean you should create an “anything goes” environment, but the presence of Jesus is the most exciting part of church.
+So it is a mistake to think you can build a great church with just marketing principles and charisma.
+You need God in the core.
+On the flip side, this does not mean you should create an “anything goes” environment, but the presence of Jesus is the most exciting part of church.
 Place that encounter a the core and people will want to come.
 I discuss what this looks like in my book The Encounter Based Church

 These are 5 super high-level principles that if you do right, can mean the difference between success and failure, but every situation is a little bit different.
 If you are thinking about planting a church and are looking for input, I’d love to connect.
 You can reach me through the Contact Us page.
 Also, I encourage you to check out The Encounter Based Church where I explain each of the main systems of the church and how they interrelate to lead to growth.
 If you reach out to me on the Contact page, I would be glad to send you a free copy.